GiacomoValliPhD/openhdemg/docs/tutorials/emgfile_structure.md

 *openhdemg* offers a number of built-in functions to load the data from different sources.
 However, there might be special circumnstances that require more flexibility.
 In this case, the user can create custom functions to load any type of decomposed HD-EMG files.
 However, in order to interact with the *openhdemg* functions, the `emgfile` loaded with any custom function must respect the original [structure](#structure-of-the-emgfile).

-In case your decomposed HD-EMG file does not contain a specific variable, you should mantain the original `emgfile` keys and the original data structure for each key, but filled with np.nan values.
+In case your decomposed HD-EMG file does not contain a specific variable, you should mantain the original `emgfile` keys and the original data structure, although empty.

 ## More questions?